yoctoalex/f5-isc-lab/README.rst

 - set the protection for the app to be configured in *Monitoring mode during dev/test*,
 - sent you an invite to the ORG (ISC-LAB-$$$, where $$$ is your unique ID... more on that below).

-Unforuntatley, the protected app as well as the instance of Essential App Protect service just happen to be both be deployed in a region far... far... away... from you.
+Unfortunately, the protected app as well as the instance of Essential App Protect service just happen to be both be deployed in a region far... far... away... from you.
 But no worries, you decided to take of advantage of this situation to run through a series of tests (i.e. the Lab).

 1) Give the protected app instance a quick test with a SQL injection statement.
 Change from Monitoring to Blocking mode and try again to compare results.
 2) Do a baseline test of latency for the unprotected app instance (directly hitting the server IP from your browser)